Invitation to guest blog on Nast, immigration issues or political cartoons in general!

 After the Irish had made great social and political gains in the latter part of the nineteenth century, the view that they were of a different race than white people continued to persist, as can be seen by this cartoon printed in Harper’s Weekly as late as 1899 (not drawn by Nast):

-The Fowlers published several books and manuals of scientific methods of identifying, establishing and securing one’s (white people) superior place in society.
+The Fowlers published several books and manuals on scientific methods of identifying, establishing and securing one’s (white people) superior place in society.
 The size and shape of the skull and forehead were thought to be indicators of “racial-biological differences” (Tchen 148).
 The Fowlers and their followers believed the assumption that “skulls divergent from the shape of certain northern and western European types were automatically of a lower order” (Tchen 148).

 Nast too had his cranium measured and examined.
 “Like so many nineteenth-century Americans, Nast believed that genetic heritage, national characteristics, personal qualities, and achievements all manifested themselves in the physical body” (Halloran 51).
 No one it seemed, questioned the science of the day.

 In Punch, a popular English weekly illustrated magazine (1841-2002) anti-Irish cartoons were common.
 In TheBritish Lion and the Irish Monkey, (April 8, 1848) artist John Leach created a tiny monkey (Ireland) who faces a majestic, regal lion (Great Britain).
 Why a monkey, and not another animal to serve as the preferred animal symbol?
 The size of the monkey poses no threat to the regal lion.
 The monkey would have been familiar to the public as a circus or organ grinder’s companion – a demure creature easily trained and controlled.
 This monkey wears a court jester’s hat.
 Clearly, to the British literati and readers of Punch, the Irish are a joke.
-However, the use of the elfin monkey to depict the Irish is less common than the use of the ape.
+However, the use of the elfin monkey to depict the Irish is less common than the use of an ape.

 As early as 1842, Punch’s artists “drew on popular notions of physiognomy that the angularity of a face connoted a lower stage of evolutionary development” (Justice 177) and they adopted the practice to depict the Irish consistently in derogatory terms.
 A Frankenstein monster, seen left, represents Catholic political activism and protests for emancipation, home rule and repeal of the British Union.
 Under the leadership of charismatic, nationalist Irish leaders like Daniel O’Connell, Ireland’s Catholic peasants were emboldened to demand change.
 Punch quickly and effectively shut down these aspirations with ridicule.